The-Dreadnought/Prometheus-Network/README.md

 ##### Configuration File

 The configuration file, by default, resides in the data directory (see the `--data-directory` parameter for further information) and is named `config.toml`.
-If you leave the configuration file unspecified, this is where SubstratumNode will look for it.
+If you leave the configuration file unspecified, this is where Prometheus NetworkNode will look for it.
 If it's found, it will be used; if it's not, Node will act as though it had been found but empty.
 But if you want to use a different file, specify it either as `--config-file` on the command line or as `SUB_CONFIG_FILE` in the environment.
-If you specify a relative filename, SubstratumNode will look for the configuration file in the data directory; if you specify an absolute filename, SubstratumNode will not use the data directory to find the configuration file.
+If you specify a relative filename, Prometheus NetworkNode will look for the configuration file in the data directory; if you specify an absolute filename, Prometheus NetworkNode will not use the data directory to find the configuration file.

 The configuration file should be in TOML format.
 TOML is a competitor to other formats like JSON and YAML, but the